Taco Turkey Burgers

 These Taco Turkey Burgers combine the juicy summer favorite of turkey burgers with the fan-favorite of Taco Tuesday in this yummy taco turkey burger recipe!

 I’m all for an excuse to eat a burger, and these turkey burgers are a fun twist!
 It’s a great healthy burger recipe that everyone will enjoy!
 You can enjoy these burgers with sour cream and salsa or the classic ketchup and mustard.
 It’s one of my family’s favorite healthy recipes.
+For more delicious and easy taco recipes, try my Walking Taco Casserole and Doritos Taco Salad!

 Why This Recipe Works